You must successfully kill two elk (of any type) to complete the Learn to Hunt quest.

 The strength, speed, and danger of prey varies so choose wisely.
 An adult moose or bull elk is a pretty tough target.
 Mule deer are less dangerous but are very fast.
 Hares are no danger to you, but hardly more than a snack.
 Elk seek safety in numbers.
 Younger animals are less dangerous but may have mothers protecting them.
 Note: You can't eat competitors like stranger wolves and coyotes.

 How to Hunt

 WHERE the PREY ROAM

 The first step in any hunt is to locate your prey of choice.
 Prey can be found most anywhere, as they roam freely (rather than spawning in fixed locations as in past versions of WolfQuest) so it usually takes some concentrated effort to find them.
-In autumn, elk herds tend to graze on the ridges and in the forests of Amethyst Mountain.
+In autumn, elk herds tend to graze on the ridges and in the forests.
 Mule deer and moose don't travel in herds but are found scattered throughout the habitats.
 Hares are fairly common, if you need a light lunch.
 Once bighorn sheep are added to the game, they will stick close to the cliffs.

 LOCATING PREY: SCENT VIEW

 After choosing your general hunting area, track other animals using Scent View: Tap V to switch Scent View on or off.
 Look for scents floating in the air or on the ground.
 Follow scents to find prey animals or dangerous competitors.
 Wolves have an excellent sense of smell, so don't get discouraged if you have to follow a scent over a large distance.